svanheule/icecube-display/doc/icecube-display.md

 second and fourth strip run from top to bottom.
 Connections between the strips are made inside the display segment boxes and do not change between different assemblies of the display.
+Each strip of 60 LEDs is powered through the bottom case and is equipped with a circuit breaker, rated to 4A, to prevent one short circuit from taking down half the display segment.

+\image html icecube-segment-layout/segment-cabling.png "Display segment strip cabling"

 The way the LED strips are grouped is not predetermined and depends on the length of the available connecting cables, location of the microcontroller inside the module's bottom box, and of course